Creating a winning marketing campaign is intimidating.

 American Express created the Shop Small campaign during the 2010 recession to encourage people to shop with small businesses during the holiday season.
 In 2011, the US Senate gave the Shop Small campaign official status.

-The reason the Shop Small campaign has been so successful because of the nostalgia people feel for small businesses and the impact small businesses have on the community they serve.
+The Shop Small campaign has been so successful because of the nostalgia people feel for small businesses and the impact small businesses have on the community they serve.

 Consider: If you serve your local community, how can you highlight that in your marketing message?